-PAMP ID Street / Intersection Description of Proposed Treatment Roads & Maritime Priority Roads & Maritime Rank Priority addressed in the new design.
-Temporary upgrade to include new asphalt and painted edge.
-59 Macpherson St / Mellor St intersection Provide stop line or give way line at Macpherson St approach.
-55 8 Medium 60 Rhodes St, south of Mellor St Remove the pedestrian refuge and consider replacing with zebra crossing 55 8 Medium 61 Rhodes St, east of Hermitage Rd Provide a shared path as per Bicycle Strategy 55 8 Medium 107 Angus St Provide a new footpath on one side of the road, kerb x2 extensions and a pedestrian refuge island 55 8 Medium 108 Angus St Provide a new shared zone 55 8 Medium 28 Meadow Crescent Provide a new footpath 53 15 Medium 3 Constitution Rd, east of See St The road is to be reconstructed in the future.
-This issue will be addressed in the new design.
-52 16 Medium 59 Macpherson St / Mellor St intersection Replace and realign the kerb ramp(s) 52 16 Medium 14 Bay Dr Install shared path start / ends signage 51 18 Medium 16 Bank St TfNSW to consider upgrading the footpath on the bridge.
-To be considered for future renewal in S94 plan.
-51 18 Medium 55 Macpherson St / Forsyth St intersection Replace and realign the kerb ramp(s) 50 20 Medium 66 Maxim St, east of Union St Grind the footpath or asphalt banding to remove trip hazard 50 20 Medium 32 Meadow Crescent Widen / upgrade footpath 48 23 Medium 4 Constitution Rd, west of Bowden St The road is to be reconstructed in the future.
+PAMP ID Street / Intersection Description of Proposed Treatment Roads & Maritime Priority Roads & Maritime Rank Priority upgrade to include new asphalt and painted edge 59 Macpherson Street/Mellor Street intersection Provide stop line or give way line at Macpherson Street approach 55 8 Medium 60 Rhodes Street, south of Mellor Street Remove the pedestrian refuge and consider replacing with zebra crossing 55 8 Medium 61 Rhodes Street, east of Hermitage Road Provide a shared path as per Bicycle Strategy 55 8 Medium 407 Provide a new footpath on one side of the road, 2 kerb extensions and a N de allerer 107 Angus Street pedestrian refuge island Provide a new shared 55 8 Medium 108 Angus Street zone 55 8 Medium 28 Meadow Crescent Provide a new footpath 53 15 Medium 3 Constitution Road, east of See Street The road is to be reconstructed in the future.
+This issue will be addressed in the new design 52 16 Medium 59 Macpherson Street/Mellor Street intersection Replace and realign the kerb ramp(s) 52 16 Medium 14 Bay Drive Install shared path start/ends signage 51 18 Medium 16 Bank Street TfNSW to consider upgrading the footpath on the bridge.
+To be considered for future renewal in S94 plan 51 18 Medium 55 Macpherson Street/Forsyth Street intersection Replace and realign the kerb ramp(s) 50 20 Medium 66 Maxim Street, east of Union Street Grind the footpath or asphalt banding to remove trip hazard 50 20 Medium 32 Meadow Crescent Widen/upgrade footpath 48 23 Medium 4 Constitution Road, west of Bowden Street The road is to be reconstructed in the future.
 Cross falls will be addressed in the new design.
-Temporary upgrade to include soil topping.
-47 24 Medium 58 Macpherson St, between Mellor St and Forsyth St Provide a new footpath 47 24 Medium 10 Bay Dr, south of Underdale Ln Upgrade the service access lid to remove trip hazard 46 26 Medium
+Temporary upgrade to include soil topping 47 24 Medium 58 Macpherson Street, between Mellor Street and Forsyth Street Provide a new footpath 47 24 Medium 10 Bay Drive, south of Underdale Lane Upgrade the service access lid to remove trip hazard 46 26 Medium 11 Railway Road, south of Underdale Lane Resurface and widen footpath.
+This will be 46 26 Medium